Society News

 from Little Kingshill.

-And now thanks to Little Missenden Parish Council there is a beautiful plaque in place to remind us of the tree’s significance.
+And now thanks to Little Missenden Parish Council there is a beautiful plaque

 On Saturday 7th June an unveiling took place.